Frequently Asked Questions

 First, email me, call me, or use my contact page to schedule a phone consultation.
 The phone consultation is at no cost and typically lasts about 15 minutes.
 This will allow me to determine if I can provide you the services you need and for you to determine if you feel comfortable moving forward.
 Second, we would then schedule our first session where we would get to know each other more and make a plan to move forward.

 We will review privacy laws, confidentiality, and practice policies.
 I will then ask you some questions about yourself and what you would like to grain from counseling.
 I will also provide you some additional information about the therapeutic process, including CBT and a typical session.
 You will also be able to ask any questions you may have about counseling and moving forward.
 All of this information will be helpful in developing a plan over the next few sessions to address your specific needs.

 What are your fees and do you accept insurance?

 Private Pay.
 Individual sessions are $175 per 55 minute session.
-If your plan offers reimbursement for out-of-network (OON) providers, I can provide a superbill or we can use Advekit to help process your payments and possibly reduce your cost.
+Couple and family sessions are $225 per 55 minute session.
+If your plan offers reimbursement for out-of-network (OON) providers, I can provide a superbill.
 Please be advised that in order to qualify for therapy through OON benefits, you must meet criteria for a mental health diagnosis that will be kept on file and submitted to your insurance company.
 See benefits of private pay below.